 Tepsi Mantısı in English Tray Dumpling is yet another dumpling variety of Turkish cuisine.
 In some regions of Turkey, locals have named this dumpling variety as Kayık Mantısı, which means Boat Dumpling in English, because of how it looks.
 If I have to choose the best dumplings of all time Turkish cuisine, this would be in my top 3 list.

 If you have tried my Kayseri Mantısı recipe and liked it, you will like this one too.
 The main difference between the Kayseri Mantısı and Tepsi Mantısı is the method of cooking.
 While Kayseri Mantısı is cooking in boiling water, Tepsi Mantısı cooks at the oven.

-Most of the dumpling dishes of Turkey originate from the Kayseri city of Turkey, where the city is located at the heart of Anatolia.
-And Tepsi Mantısı has no exception to belong to any other city rather than Kayseri city of Turkey.
+Most of the dumpling dishes of Turkey originate from Kayseri city of Turkey, where the city is located at the heart of Anatolia.
+And Tepsi Mantısı has no exception belonging to any other city rather than Kayseri city of Turkey.

 Once you know the core taste and ingredients of a dish, the limits are endless to create different variations of the same dish.
 As this dumpling dish is one of the variations of the Kayseri Mantısı dish.

 In some cities, such as in Bursa city of Turkey, the locals are cooking this dish with meat broth and it is very tasty too.
 My grandmother used to cook with that method too.
 On the other hand, in some other cities, some chefs are making this dish with chicken breast meat instead of ground beef.

 In my case, I always like to stick to the original taste and cooking method of a dish.
 And in this post, I will share with you the original Tepsi Mantısı dish recipe.